 Let me take you to the place where every building and stone in the wall has the status of a UNESCO World Heritage.
 It’s the Old City of Acre, a place shaped by history itself.
-Muslims were erecting Mosques such as the El-Jazzar mosque emerging from the seafoam, while Crusaders from Middle Ages built underground tunnels and amazing castles while fighting against their enemies, the British at the same time were collecting artifacts from ancient times now available at the display in a tunnel that nowadays used at the Ethnographic museum and Underground Prisoners Museum.
+Muslims were erecting Mosques such as the El-Jazzar mosque emerging from the seafoam, while Crusaders from Middle Ages built underground tunnels and amazing castles while fighting against their enemies, the British at the same time collecting artifacts from ancient times now available display in a tunnel that nowadays used at the Ethnographic museum and Underground Prisoners Museum.

-From the quietness of tunnels, we will go on this great Jewish heritage tour in Israel to the old market of Acre, where for centuries travelers from all over the world were exchanging goods and gossips about their rulers.
+From the quietness of tunnels, we will go on this great Jewish heritage tour in Israel to the old market of Acre, where for centuries travelers from all over the world were exchanging goods and gossiping about their rulers.
 It's a place to have fun and taste the best Hummus in Israel or enjoy fresh fish.

-If you were fascinated by the architecture in the movie Casablanca you will love Caesarea – a port city constructed by the greatest builder of the Holy Land the famous king Herods, this city will amaze you and take you back in time to the Roman times! we will resurrect the finest songs from the roman amphitheater and discuss the cruelest gladiator fights from the hippodrome Aka the arena of Caesarea while walking the port I will explain the amazing techniques about how the port of Caesarea was built as a deep water harbor.
+If you were fascinated by the architecture in the movie Casablanca you will love Caesarea – a port city constructed by the greatest builder of the Holy Land the famous king Herods, this city will amaze you and take you back in time to Roman times! we will resurrect the finest songs from the roman amphitheater and discuss the cruelest gladiator fights from the hippodrome Aka the arena of Caesarea while walking the port I will explain the amazing techniques of how the port of Caesarea was built as a deep water harbor.

-The 18th-century British colonialist influence with ancient fortresses and market places built during the lifetime of Prophet Mohammed.
+The 18th-century British colonialist influence with ancient fortresses and marketplaces built during the lifetime of Prophet Mohammed.
 It’s a nice town to learn about architecture and how it perpetuates major historical events, you will stand at the exact amphitheater where Pontius Pilate declared to Emperor Tiberius about Jesus’ crucifixion.
 Here was the last time when Apostle Paul breathed as a freeman before going on trial in front of governor Felix and many more.